gischethans/gischethans.github.io/index.md

 # Welcome to StayGeo

 StayGeo began on Blogger in 2010.
 In 2025 I moved the site to GitHub Pages for a cleaner writing and reading experience.
-The original blog remains at https://gischethans.blogspot.com/.
+The old posts remain at [gischethans.blogspot.com](https://gischethans.blogspot.com/).

 ---